Handel Manuel: Legacy

 At the request of several choristers who had sung under Manuel, Sharada and Surender Schaffter founded the Handel Manuel Chorus in 2003.
 Surender is the younger brother of Handel Manuel.
 This non-denominational choir has thirty members and specializes mostly in church music of the Baroque and Classical periods.
 They have performed at Egmore Wesley, St George's Cathedral, the Emmanuel Methodist Church and St. Andrew's Church, Bangalore.

-His son, Viju Manuel has been acknowledged as the best pianist and bass player in India and has performed for over forty years consistently for acclaimed Indian composer Ilaiyaraaja.
-Viju Manuel died in August 2015.
+His son, Viji Manuel has been acknowledged as the best pianist and bass player in India and has performed for over forty years consistently for acclaimed Indian composer Ilaiyaraaja.
+Viji Manuel died in August 2015.